thanhlongvl/test/README.md

 ### 2. Set up database and connect to MySQL
 * Run all query in **query.sql** file with MySQL to create database
-* Open project with IntelliJ IDEA or Eclipse then search **application.properties** file and edit code to connet to MySQL and database.
+* Open project with IntelliJ IDEA or Eclipse then search **application.properties** file and edit code to connet with MySQL and database.
   * spring.datasource.url=jdbc:mysql://localhost:3306/sportstore
   * spring.datasource.username=yourusername
   * spring.datasource.password=yourpassword